Just show me the code

 });

-This is the first app we’re instrumenting, so I’m going to explain what we’re doing line by line.
+This is the first app we’re instrumenting, so I’ll explain what we’re doing line by line.

 AddAspNetCoreInstrumentation()